nats-io/nats-architecture-and-design/adr/ADR-20.md

     // It is an error to name the link to that of an existing [non-link] object.
     // It's okay to overwrite a link - name a link the name of an existing link.
     // Use UpdateMeta to change the name of a link.
+    // It's possible that ObjectInfo is stale.
+Options are being discussed.
     AddLink(name string, obj ObjectInfo) -> ObjectInfo

     // AddBucketLink will add a link to another object store.
     // It is an error to name the link to that of an existing [non-link] object.
     // It's okay to overwrite a link - name a link the name of an existing link.
     // Use UpdateMeta to change the name of a link.
+    // It's possible that ObjectStore is stale.
+Options are being discussed.
     AddBucketLink(name string, bucket ObjectStore) -> ObjectInfo

     // Seal will seal the object store, no further modifications will be allowed.